">

 Safety Reminders

-- Watch for signs of dehydration in yourself and others.
+• Watch for early signs of heat stress and fatigue.

 Ask the Crew